Why this measure is important:

 - Monitoring and reporting of proper hand washing practices for physicians, nurses and other health care providers

-- Participating in the National Association of Children’s Hospital and Related Institution’s (NACHRI) national improvement collaborative to reduce bloodstream infections.
-Hospitals involved in this project share ideas and data to create learning opportunities and accelerate improvement among hospitals nationally.
+- Participation in the national improvement collaborative - Solutions for Patient Safety, aimed at eliminating all patient harm.
+Participants share ideas and data to create learning opportunities and accelerate improvement among hospitals nationally.

 - Real-time review of Central Venous Catheter infections at the point of care, with immediate action planning and process changes with the care team to identify opportunities for improvement.